SolomonDefi/solomon-monorepo/README.md

 The branch name format is: `<issue-number>_<short-summary>`(`^[0-9]+_[a-z0-9-]+$`).
 For example: `17_some-fix`, `132_improve-core-performance`.

 - `issue-number`: Numeral only.
-- `short-summary`: Short summary about the branch, numeral lowercase character, `-` and `_` are acceptable.
+- `short-summary`: Short summary about the branch.
+Numeral, lowercase character and `_` are acceptable.
 Uppercase would cause CI error, so lowercase only.

 ### Commit message